 Stablecoin yield farming denotes the use of multiple DeFi mechanisms or revenue streams to generate yield.

-OUSD utilizes established protocols in order to generate yield for holders.
+OUSD utilizes established protocols, Morpho and Curve, in order to generate yield for holders.
 The platform’s strategies and smart contracts have been rigorously audited to ensure their security.

-Part of the way Origin Dollar earns its yield is by allocating underlying collateral to premier lending protocols Morpho and Sky.
+Part of the way Origin Dollar earns its yield is by allocating underlying USDC collateral to Morpho.
 These funds are lent out to borrowers in order to earn interest.

-Additionally, the protocol earns trading fees via Curve and Convex.
+Additionally, the protocol earns trading fees via Curve through liquidity provision.
 OUSD achieves this by supplying liquidity to the Curve OUSD-3CRV pool.
-This pool pairs OUSD with USDT, USDC, and DAI, allowing users to swap between OUSD and underlying reserves.
-By providing liquidity in the form of all four tokens, Origin is able to earn additional yield for holders.
+This pool pairs OUSD with USDC, allowing users to swap between OUSD and underlying reserves.
+By providing liquidity in stablecoins, Origin is able to earn additional yield for holders.

 OUSD affirms a strong commitment to full transparency.
 All protocol allocations, interest rates, and capital flows can be tracked via the platform’s dedicated analytics page.